finitemist/PhotoPuzzler/README.md

 ## Customization

 ### Adding New Images
-1. Place your images in the directory
+1. Place your images in the 'PuzzleGame' directory
 2. Supported formats: PNG, JPG
 3. The game will automatically detect and include them